charlietag/tmux-cpu-model/README.md

 Requirements:

-`set -g status-left-length 40` # > 40, this plugin will use 40 characters
+`set -g status-left-length 40`   # more than 40, this plugin will use 40 characters

-`set -g status-right-length 40` # > 40, this plugin will use 40 characters
+`set -g status-right-length 40`  # > more than 40, this plugin will use 40 characters

 Add plugin to the list of TPM plugins in `.tmux.conf`: